josorioromero/react-components-comparison/README.md

 only if its properties are mutated.

-Try to change the PureComponent properties with the click event and you'll see how it's rendered again when the property change.
+Try to change the PureComponent properties with the click event and you'll see how it's rendered again when the property changes.

 ## Note